Towards Plausible Graph Anonymization: Edge Plausibility

-where $f(\user')\cdot f(\user)$ is the dot product of the two vectors, and $\Neighbor(\user)$ is a set that represents $\user$'s \emph{neighborhood} in $\Graph_{\ano}$.
-To define $\Neighbor(\user)$, one approach would be to include those that are within a certain number of steps from $\user$ in $\Graph_{\ano}$, i.e., a breadth-first search.
-However, the authors of~\cite{GL16} have demonstrated this approach is neither efficient nor effective in the context of graph representation learning.
-Instead, we follow~\cite{PAS14} and~\cite{GL16} and use random walks to define the neighborhood of each user.
+where $f(\user')\cdot f(\user)$ is the dot product of the two vectors, and $\Neighbor(\user)$ represents $\user$'s \emph{neighborhood} in $\Graph_{\ano}$.
+To define $\Neighbor(\user)$, we use a random walk approach following previous works~\cite{PAS14, GL16}.
 Concretely, we start a random walk from each user in $\Graph_{\ano}$ for a fixed number of times $t$, referred to as the \emph{walk times}.
-Each random walk takes $l$ step, referred to as the \emph{walk length}.
-For each user $\user$, her transition probability to the next user in the random walk, denoted by $P_{T}(\user' \vert \user)$, is uniformly distributed among all her friends, i.e.,

-The above procedure eventually results in a set of truncated random walk traces.
-Given these traces, each user's neighborhood includes the users\footnote{Following~\cite{PAS14} and~\cite{GL16}, we select 10 users before and after the considered user in the random walk trace to be part of the considered user's neighborhood.} that appear before and after her in all random walk traces.
+Each random walk takes $l$ steps, referred to as the \emph{walk length}.
+The procedure results in a set of truncated random walk traces, and each user's neighborhood includes the users that appear before and after her\footnote{We select 10 users before and after the considered user following previous works~\cite{PAS14,GL16,BHPZ17}.} in all these random walk traces.
 Similar to the vector dimension ($d$), walk length and walk times ($l$ and $t$) are also hyperparameters.
-We will choose their values through cross-validation.
+We will choose their values experimentally.